deepaksood619/deepaksood619.github.io/docs/psychology/productivity-productive-time-management-todo.md

 Liner is a browser extension that lets you highlight anything you see online.
 Be it articles, images or even videos!
 The extension saves everything you highlight in a folder so that you can look at it later, all in one place.

-“You can also pinpoint time stamps of any YouTube video via it.
-It’s very handy and convenient and a great tool for research.” she says.
+"You can also pinpoint time stamps of any YouTube video via it.
+It’s very handy and convenient and a great tool for research." she says.

 ## Resources